Axway/amplify-team-mapping/README.md

 In case you don't have a machine where the Axway CLI can be run within a graphical environment as well as accessing to the APIM APIs, you can run the script in 2 steps:

 * execute the script on the APIM machine after commenting the Axway CLI commands and the _createAmplifyTeam_ procedure.
-This will produce a file with the organization list (refer to `TEMP_FILE` for the file name).
+This will produce a file with the organization list inside (refer to `TEMP_FILE` for the file name).
 * download the produced file on the machine having Axway CLI and the script.
 * execute the script, by commenting the _listOrganization_ and uncommenting the _createAmplifyTeam_ procedure